chanzuckerberg/cellxgene/docs/gene_sets.md

 Users MAY use --gene-sets-file `name_of_file.csv` to designate a CSV with preexisting gene sets you would like to view in cellxgene.
 The CSV MUST follow the format below.

 Users MAY use --user-generated-data-dir `file_name` to designate a file where both gene sets and annotations CSVs will be saved.
+File names for gene sets and annotations will contain a pseudo-session ID by default. --user-generated-data-dir is incompatible with --gene-sets-file and --annotations-file and will error if used together.
+See --help for more details.

 ## cellxgene Gene Set CSV Data Format